tedneward/Azgaarnoth/Classes/Monk/AstralSelf.md

 # Monastic Tradition: Way of the Astral Self
-Monks of the Way of the Astral Self have an internal struggle with their ki.
-They see their mystical energy as a representation of their true form, an astral self.
-This form has the capacity to be a force of good or destruction, with some monasteries training students to either temper their nature or embrace their impulses.
+A monk who follows the Way of the Astral Self believes their body is an illusion.
+They see their ki as a representation of their true form, an astral self.
+This astral self has the capacity to be a force of order or disorder, with some monasteries training students to use their power to protect the weak and other instructing aspirants in how to manifest their true selves in service to the mighty.

 > ### Forms of Your Astral Self
 > The astral self is a translucent embodiment of the monk’s psyche and soul.
 As a result, the form of an astral self reflects the mind of the monk who manifests it.
 Your astral self could be a humanoid knight with a helmeted face and large, muscular arms, or it could be a golden metallic form with thin arms like a modron.